 From famous novelists such as Ernest Hemingway and John Steinbeck who used pencils to write their books, through to world renowned artists such as Vincent van Gogh who used them to create some of his masterpieces, they have been utilised far and wide.

 And for lovers of pencils everywhere, (that includes us!), today is a day to celebrate their existence and enduring appeal as it’s National Pencil Day!

-Apparently, more than 14 billion pencils are produced in the world each year.
-Putting that number into perspective, that’s enough pencils to circle the globe 62 times!
+Apparently, more than 14 billion are produced in the world each year.
+Putting that number into perspective, that’s enough to circle the globe 62 times!

-Not that this is something any of us are likely to do, but pencils can be used to write under water and contrary to popular belief, the ‘lead’ in pencils is in fact a non-toxic graphite.
+Not that this is something any of us are likely to do, but pencils can be used to write under water and contrary to popular belief, the ‘lead’ used is in fact a non-toxic graphite.